georgian-io-archive/foreshadow/doc/users.rst

     # Score the foreshadow object
     shadow.score(X_test, y_test)

 Now we can see the performance difference as a result of the changes.
-This process is slow and tedious though.
+This process of swapping in and out different scalers is slow and tedious though.
 Let's add a combinations section to the configuration file and let an optimizer do the heavy lifting of evaluating the framework.

 First, read the `Hyperparameter Tuning`_ section about how hyperparameter optimization works in Foreshadow.
 Then add a combinations section to the exported JSON file(s) you have from the preprocessor.
 Remember that the more parameters you add, the longer it will take.
 We recommend focusing on a set of related parameters one by one and optimizing them individually. e.g. Optimize thresholds for Scaling, then thresholds for Encoding, then feature reduction (PCA / LDA) etc.